Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 • Even Snowdonia and the Isle of Man on an exceptionally clear day!

-Epic views from Coniston Old Man and below you can see the winding steep path from Low Water
+Epic views from Coniston Old Man and below you can see the winding steep path from Low Water and the village of Coniston to the right of the pic, and even Windermere Lake in the far distance.

-3. Traverse the Ridge to Swirl How
+3. WALK the Ridge to Swirl How

-This section is classic Lake District ridge walking: a narrow but safe path high above the valleys, with the sense of being truly in the mountains.
+This section is classic Lake District ridge walking: a narrow but very safe path high above the valleys, with the sense of being truly in the mountains.
 Swirl How is only one metre lower than the Old Man and offers equally rewarding views — often with fewer people around.

 Swirl How summit: Marked by a cairn and shelter, it’s a great place for a lunch stop if the wind isn’t too strong.